 Gynecomastia surgery makes the chest flatter and more masculine.
-The best way to maintain results, and make the chest more impressive, is to work out following breast reduction surgery.
+The best way to maintain results and make the chest more impressive, is to work out following breast reduction surgery.

 There is no one answer as to how the chest will look after gynecomastia surgery.
 Your results will depend on how much tissue was removed and the amount of tissue that remains.
 Surgical results are also influenced by the anatomy of the pectoral muscle and ribs, as well as the quality of your skin.

 Following male breast reduction surgery, you can expect a new chest contour without puffy nipples or the appearance of female-like breasts.
 Your chest will become more normalized in appearance.
-You can improve your chest once you are fully healed by building muscle around the area.
+You can improve your chest once fully healed by building muscle around the area.

 Gynecomastia surgery involves the removal of glandular breast tissue and fatty tissue.
 In some cases, excess skin tissue is also removed.
 The more tissue is cut away from your body, the longer you may have to recover.
 For men with mild gynecomastia, recovery may indeed be faster.